Find Schools

 Coordination: Adjusting actions in relation to others' actions.

-Other Forest Fire Fighting & Prevention Supervisor Job Titles
+Types of Forest Fire Fighting & Prevention Supervisor Jobs

-There were about 59,100 jobs for Forest Fire Fighting and Prevention Supervisor in 2016 (in the United States).
+In 2016, there was an estimated number of 59,100 jobs in the United States for Forest Fire Fighting and Prevention Supervisor.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Forest Fire Fighting and Prevention Supervisor by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 undefined